- human coagulation factor VIII

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-As with any intravenous protein product, allergic type hypersensitivity reactions are possible.
+Allergic type hypersensitivity reactions are possible with Haemoctin.
 The product contains traces of human proteins other than factor VIII.
 If symptoms of hypersensitivity occur, patients should be advised to discontinue use of the medicinal product immediately and contact their physician.
 Patients should be informed of the early signs of hypersensitivity reactions including hives, generalised urticaria, tightness of the chest, wheezing, hypotension, and anaphylaxis.

 In case of shock, standard medical treatment for shock should be implemented.

 The formation of neutralising antibodies (inhibitors) to factor VIII is a known complication in the management of individuals with haemophilia A. These inhibitors are usually IgG immunoglobulins directed against the factor VIII procoagulant activity, which are quantified in Bethesda Units (BU) per ml of plasma using the modified assay.
-The risk of developing inhibitors is correlated to the severity of the disease as well as the exposure to factor VIII, this risk being highest within the first 20 exposure days.
-Rarely, inhibitors may develop after the first 100 exposure days.
+The risk of developing inhibitors is correlated to the severity of the disease as well as the exposure to factor VIII, this risk being highest within the first 50 exposure days but continues throughout life although the risk is uncommon.

-The clinical relevance of inhibitor development will depend on the titre of the inhibitor, with low titre inhibitors which are transiently present or remain consistently low titre posing less of a risk of insufficient clinical response than high titre inhibitors.
+The clinical relevance of inhibitor development will depend on the titre of the inhibitor, with low titre posing less of a risk of insufficient clinical response than high titre inhibitors.

 In general, all patients treated with coagulation factor VIII products should be carefully monitored for the development of inhibitors by appropriate clinical observations and laboratory tests.
 If the expected factor VIII activity plasma levels are not attained, or if bleeding is not controlled with an appropriate dose, testing for factor VIII inhibitor presence should be performed.
 In patients with high levels of inhibitor, factor VIII therapy may not be effective and other therapeutic options should be considered.
 Management of such patients should be directed by physicians with experience in the care of haemophilia and factor VIII inhibitors.